akankshahinge/Udemy_Kubernetes/README.md

 >> kubectl get all   (Get all deployments,replicaset,pods)

 ## Rollout
 A new rollout creates a new deployment.
-If in future new updates is released then new deployment is craeted
+If in future new updates is released then new deployment is craeted.
+A revision history is maintained for each deployment.
+If we have updated then applied the yaml, kubernetes internally craetes a new replicas.
+If we undo the changes it goes back to previous replicaset
 ```
 >> kubectl rollout status deployment/myapp-dep
 >> kubectl rollout history deployment/my-app